wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

   - **Severity**: *Warning*
   - **Name**: *paths-no-query-params*
   - **Message**:  *{{description}}* (This returns your provided description in the validation list.)
-  - **Description**: *Paths should not have query parameters in them.
+  - **Description**: *Paths shouldn't have query parameters in them.
 They should be defined separately in the OpenAPI.*
   - **Format** (Optional): *oas3.x* and *oas2*
   - **Target**: With the Stoplight Style Guide enabled, select *Path > Object* or add this inline target: `$.paths`
   - **Property**: *@key*